JPro-one/JPro-Platform/jpro-file/README.md

 # JPro File
-The main purpose of this module is to handle file related features (like open, save and drag & drop) independently of the running platform, either desktop/mobile or on the web via `JPro`.
-These are the major components currently implemented to fulfil these requirements:
+A library for handling file related operations (like open, save and drag & drop) independently of the running platform, either desktop/mobile or on the web via `JPro`.
+These are the major components currently implemented to fulfil these
+requirements:

 - `FileOpenPicker`: Allows the users to browse and select files from their file system via a dialog.
 We can specify file extension filters to guide users in choosing the right type of files and enable single or multiple file selections.
 Once the user confirm their choice, a provided callback handler is invoked for further processing.

     * Key Features
         1. **File extension filtering**: The picker allows to specify an array or list of acceptable file extensions, making it easier for users to find the type of files they want to select.
         2. **Multiple File Selection**: Depending on the application needs, we can configure the picker to allow users to select either a single file or multiple files.
         3. **Callback Handler**: Once the user selects the file(s), a provided handler function is invoked.

     * Usage Example